To the Members

 CHANGE IN THE NATURE OF BUSINESS

 During the year under review there has been no change in the nature of business of theCompany.

-During the year under review the Company has not accepted deposits covered underChapter V of the Act and the Rules made thereunder.
+During the year under review the Company has not invited or accepted deposits coveredunder Chapter V of the Act and the Rules made thereunder.
 Further no deposits areoutstanding on the end of financial year 2020-21.

 LISTING ON STOCK EXCHANGES

-The equity shares of the Company are listed on The National Stock exchange of IndiaLimited and BSe Limited.
-Further your Directors would like to inform that the Company haspaid up to date Annual Listing Fees to the respective Stock exchanges.
+The equity shares of the Company are listed on The National Stock Exchange of IndiaLimited and BSE Limited.
+Further your Directors would like to inform that the Company haspaid up to date Annual Listing Fees to the respective Stock Exchanges.

 MANAGEMENT DISCUSSION AND ANALYSIS